Tangential homoclinic points for Lozi maps: Boundary curves in the parameter space

 and apart from $(a_2,b_2)$, the other endpoint of that curve is $(a_3,b_3)$ for which the homoclinic point $Z^4$ remains on $[V,V^{1}]^{s}$, but $Z^2$ also lies on the $y$-axis; see Figure \ref{figure:homoclinic_border_WsWu_config}(d) and (e).

-In general, on the boundary curves, for some $i \in \mathbb{N}$, at least one of the following conditions is satisfied: \begin{itemize} \item $Z^{2i} \in [V,V^1]^{s}$, \item $V \in [Z^{2i},T]^{u}$, where $T$ is the first post-critical point on $[Z^{2i},Z^{2i+2}]^{u}$ counting from $Z^{2i}$. \end{itemize} We remark that for a fixed $i$, the first condition can be satisfied on more than one boundary curve.
+In general, on the boundary curves, for some $i \in \mathbb{N}$, at least one of the following conditions is satisfied: \begin{itemize} \item $Z^{2i} \in [V,V^1]^{s}$, \item $V \in [Z^{2i},T]^{u}$, where $T$ is the first post-critical point on $[Z^{2i},Z^{2i+2}]^{u}$ counting from $Z^{2i}$. \end{itemize} We remark that for some parameter pairs on the boundary curves, $W_X^u$ and $W_X^s$ may intersect along a segment, as it is shown in Figure \ref{fig:homoclinic_segments_example} (for parameter values on the curve $C_9$) and discussed in Subsection \ref{subsec:hom_intersec_segment}.

+In addition, for a fixed $i$, the first condition can be satisfied on more than one boundary curve.
 Moreover, for every $n \in \mathbb{N}$, the endpoint $(a_n,b_n)$ of the boundary curves $C_{n}$ and $C_{n+1}$ is a parameter pair for which either both of the above conditions are satisfied (as in Figure \ref{figure:homoclinic_border_WsWu_config}(c)), $Z^{2j}$ lies on the $y$-axis (Figure \ref{figure:homoclinic_border_WsWu_config}(e)), or $V=Z^{2j}$ (Figure \ref{figure:homoclinic_border_WsWu_config}(f)), for some $j \in \mathbb{N}$.
 The approximative values of $a_n$ and $b_n$ for some boundary curves are given in Table \ref{table:hom_borders_anbn}.

 \begin{rem} If we write down the equation $P_1(a,b)+Q_1(a,b)\sqrt{a^2+4b}=0$ of the curve $C_1$ in its algebraic form, we obtain

 This equation corresponds to the curve

 used in \cite{misiurewicz1980strange} as the fourth condition for the construction of the Misiurewicz parameter set. \end{rem}